Director, Business Development

 Jim has a Master’s in Public Administration with a Graduate Minor in Public Policy from the University of North Carolina at Chapel Hill, and a Bachelor of Arts from Wake Forest University.
 He is a Certified Government Financial Manager (CGFM), a PMI-certified Project Management Professional (PMP) and is certified in Prosci methodologies and tools.

-In addition to his role with Evans, Jim also serves as the President of the International Consortium on Governmental Financial Management responsible for leading the organization’s efforts to build public financial management (PFM) capacity around the globe.
-Through his support of ICGFM and public sector reform efforts overseas, Jim has traveled to Iraq, Lebanon, Qatar, Senegal, Namibia, South Africa and Mauritius throughout his career.
+In addition to his role with Evans, Jim recently completed a two-year term as the President of the International Consortium on Governmental Financial Management (ICGFM) responsible for leading the organization’s efforts to build public financial management (PFM) capacity around the globe.
+Through his support of ICGFM and public sector reform efforts overseas, Jim has traveled to Iraq, Lebanon, Qatar, Senegal, Namibia, South Africa, and Mauritius throughout his career.
+He is currently serving a two-year term as the Past President of ICGFM.

 Prior to graduate school, Jim and his wife-to-be, Dana, traveled throughout South America for four months where he proposed to her overlooking Machu Picchu after a three-day hike on the Inca Trail.
 He was very grateful she said yes or the rest of their trip would have been extremely awkward.